turingschool-examples/whats_going_on_with_cors/README.md

-# What's Going On in the FE/BE?
+# What's Going On with Cors?

 The goal of this activity is to leverage our collective FE and BE knowledge to explain how this application works.
 At the end of this activity you should have more understanding of how the other side of the stack functions as well as a diagram that illustrates how information flows between FE and BE.